dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 - A session is created for each unique engine configuration defined in the models that are part of the invocation.
 - A session's idle timeout is set to 10 minutes.
 Within the timeout period, if there is a new calculation (Spark Python model) ready for execution and the engine configuration matches, the process will reuse the same session.
 - The number of Python models running at a time depends on the `threads`.
 The number of sessions created for the entire run depends on the number of unique engine configurations and the availability of sessions to maintain thread concurrency.
-- For Iceberg tables, it is recommended to use `table_properties` configuration to set the `format_version` to 2.
-This is to maintain compatibility between Iceberg tables created by Trino with those created by Spark.
+- For Iceberg tables, it's recommended to use the `table_properties` configuration to set the `format_version` to `2`.
+This helps maintain compatibility between Iceberg tables created by Trino with those created by Spark.

 ### Example models